margorski/exodos-launcher/README.md

-# eXoDOS Launcher
+# exogui
-The launcher for eXoDOS.
+The launcher for eXoDOS project.

 ### Status